 Your CRM should show how your sales process works.
 The buyer voyage is made up of three different parts: lead, opportunity, and customer.
 You must be able to complete each step for this to function.
 If you don’t see how your sales process works, spend a few weeks watching and measuring how potential customers buy your product or service.

 Does it take how long from the moment you first meet with a salesman to execute a contract?
 Let’s say that your sales process has four steps: “Connect,” “Qualify,” “Demonstrate,” and “Close.”
-In your CRM pipeline, there should be a step for each transaction.
+In your pipeline CRM, there should be a step for each transaction.
 You’ve now set up a sales process that all your salespeople can follow.

 After that, use custom properties to save your information.
 There will be “properties” or “fill in the blanks” about your prospect already set up.